-The Suicide Rate in both young men and women is rising & we want to higlight this and raise money for the organisations dealing with this terrible loss of life.
-Mental Health issues leading to this drastic action was bad enough before Covid-19 but the state of peoples mental health now is only deteriorating even faster.
-We are asking you to donate your time & join us for a day of music, fun & a celebration of live and help us to do our bit in the horrendous battle that lays ahead.
-Music helps, it really does and together we can help those that feedl there is no other way other than death.
-Because there is and we need to end this senseless loss.
+The suicide rate in both young men and women is rising & we want to higlight this and raise money for the organisations dealing with this terrible loss of life.
+Mental Health issues leading to this drastic action was bad enough before Covid-19 but the state of peoples mental health is now deteriorating even faster.
+We are asking you to donate your time & join us for a day of music, fun & a celebration of life & to help us do our bit in the horrendous battle that lays ahead.
+And music helps, it really does!
+Together we can help those that feel there is no other way forward other than death.
+Because there is a far better way and we need to do all we can to end this senseless loss.

-The ONS said men accounted for about three-quarters of suicide deaths registered in 2019, at a staggering 4,303 compared with 1,388 women and that number is climbing, faster than it ever should.
-The England and Wales male suicide rate of 16.9 deaths per 100,000 was the highest since 2000 but remained in the line with the 2018 rate, while the rate for women was 5.3 deaths per 100,000, the highest it's been since 2004.
-Although there was no guarantee the impact of Covid-19 would lead to higher suicide rates, the Samaritans said its research, based on calls to its helpline, found the pandemic had exacerbated known risk factors for people who were already vulnerable.
-Many have been worried about losing their job or their business with many wondering if they will even be able to pay their rent ormortgage, along with a fear of the inability to support their family and even a fear of homelessness.
+The ONS said men accounted for about three-quarters of suicide deaths registered in 2019, at a staggering 4,303 compared to 1,388 in women & that number is climbing, faster than it ever should be!
+The England and Wales male suicide rate of 16.9 deaths per 100,000 was the highest since 2000 but remained in line with the 2018 rate, while the rate for women was 5.3 deaths per 100,000, the highest it's been since 2004.
+Although there was no guarantee the impact of Covid-19 would lead to higher suicide rates, the Samaritans said its research, based on calls to its helpline, found that the pandemic had exacerbated the known risk factors for people who were already vulnerable.
+Many have been worried about losing their job or their business, with many wondering if they will even be able to pay their rent or mortgage, all this along with a fear of the inability to support their family and even a fear of homelessness for them all.

-With more and more people seeking support for their mental health, it is absolutely crucial that services are equipped to meet the demand.
-No one in touch with services, asking for help, should reach the point of taking their own life.
-It is essential that these people are given the support they need before things reach crisis point for them and as such Suicide Prevention has to be one of our many priorities right now when fighting Mental Health problems.
+With more and more people seeking support for their mental health, it is absolutely crucial that services are equipped to meet this demand.
+No one should feel so alone, so desperate, should be afraid to ask for help.
+They should feel that they can reach out before reaching the point of taking their own life.
+It is essential that these people are given the support they need before things reach crisis point and, as such, Suicide Prevention has to be one of our many priorities right now when fighting Mental Health problems.